 Located at the mountain region of Lika, Plitvice Lakes are one of the most popular places to visit in Croatia.
-Beautiful nature and a system of picturesque waterfalls is what makes them so attractive to many visitors.
-I would avoid visiting them during the summer months, because it’s just too crowded.
-And would rather come during the shoulder season or the winter months.
+Beautiful nature and a system of picturesque waterfalls are what makes them so attractive to many visitors.
+I would avoid visiting them during the summer months because it’s just too crowded.
+And would instead come during the shoulder season or the winter months.

 *TIP: Relatively close to the Plitvice Lakes is Memorial Centre of Nikola Tesla.
 Famous inventor was born in Croatia and you can learn about him by visiting this museum.

 Oh, I love Gorski kotar!
 And I’m quite lucky because my husband is from that area.
 So, whenever I would visit him, he would take me to another part of Gorski kotar, and during the years we have explored it very well.
 Combination of forest, mountains and peaceful lakes is what makes this part of Croatia so beautiful.
 If you would like to visit it, check out the Lynx and Fox website for more info about it.

 *TIP: Some parts of Croatia are great for hiking.
 Velebit is the biggest mountain, but if you’re planning on climbing it be sure to have the proper equipment and enough water with you (each year a few tourists have to be rescued from Velebit, because they’re trying to conquer it in their flip flops).
 For some lighter mountaineering, I strongly recommend Medvednica mountain next to Zagreb.
 While I was living in Zagreb, I would climb it almost every weekend.
 There are some lovely restaurants with homemade food there, as well.

 Adriatic coast is what’s coming to most people’s mind when thinking about Croatia.
 With its transparent blue sea and more than 1,000 islands it is absolutely a beautiful place to visit.